 11. Black and Denim Waves Highlights

-Whatever is your skin tone, this Asian hair highlight will look great on you.
-The shade blends wonderfully with black color.
-Undoubtedly, having this highlight will definitely draw attention of the passersby.
+Whatever your skin tone is, this Asian hair highlight will look great on you.
+The shade blends wonderfully with the black color.
+Undoubtedly, having this highlight will definitely draw the attention of the passersby.
 You can also wear it to the office without looking very bold.
 It’s due to the subtlety this highlight offers.
 However, this is not a curly hair color.
 Women with straight or wavy hair can consider this.

 12. Light Brown Highlights